The best blueberry mascarpone push up pops are here.

 I hope you love push-up pops as much as I do.
 I originally bought these sturdy little devices a few years ago to create desserts for my daughter's bridal shower.
 Filled with poundcake, lemon curd, mascarpone and blueberries, they were a big hit.
 What you fill them with is only limited by your imagination (and Pinterest).
 A couple of great things about these containers is that they are dish-washer safe and completely re-usable.
 They also come with these tidy little caps which makes your desserts easily totable, so would you like to win some brand new ones?

-a fun way to eat dessert
+A fun way to eat dessert with these versatile push-up pops.

 1 (10.75 oz) frozen pound cake, thawed